Outdoor Warning System

 The warnings from the siren towers include voice warnings in English and Spanish, flashing lights to reach additional vulnerable populations and alert tones based on the emergency.

 Testing happens the first Monday of each month.
 The test sound the siren makes is similar to a Westminster chime on a clock.
 You can hear the tone and verbal instructions for the test below.
-The chime tone is used for the system test instead of the regular alert tone based on feedback from the community the alert tones used during testing had people thinking a real emergency was occurring.
+The chime tone is used for the system test instead of the regular alert tone based on feedback from the community.
+The feedback was the alert tones used during testing were mistaken as a real emergency.

 When there is an emergency, the system will use the "wail" siren to get people's attention.
 The strobe lights will flash and after the siren the verbal warning will also activate.